ag961/city-explorer/README.md

 - Create form that takes in user input in the for of a location

-- Displays the lat and lon and the map of the location
+- Request API, display the lat and lon and the map of the location

+- Compose URL base onlat and lon to request map API, and display image

+- code try/catch to handle errors

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->